-We will endeavour to make our site as interesting, informative and attractive as possible, it is essentially, however, a means of keeping our past, present and future, friends, clients, colleagues, alumni and students up-to-date with The Centre's services, professional development training courses and activities.
+We will endeavour to make our web site as interesting, informative and attractive as possible, it is essentially, however, a means of keeping our past, present and future, friends, clients, colleagues, alumni and students up-to-date with The Centre's services, professional development training courses and activities.

 The Centre for Photographic Conservation was established by Ian L. Moor and Angela H. Moor

 The Moors have been working as photographic conservators since 1972.
 They have a prestigious private and institutional clientele both nationally and internationally and have built up an enviable reputation in their field of expertise.
 As a means of sharing their knowledge and skills they have taught and lectured on their work extensively.